 Trulieve fell backward in this metric as taxes increased by $13 million to $42 million whereas EBITDA decrease $8 million.

 Net Operating Profit + Non-Cash Expense – Interest – Taxes: % of Sales

 As a percentage of sales, this metric slid back QoQ to 15% from 25% with the increase in taxes and reduction in aEBITDA.

 Cash decreased by $76 million to $214 million largely the acquisitions and capex.
 Their ability to put cash in the bank quarterly from operations allows them to hold less of a cash balance than some of their peers.
 They also have a better ability to add incremental debt, and they used same post Q to add $343 million.

 Sales, Bio Assets, Inventory, WIP, FG:

-- +83 million in share capital from the equity raise.
+- +$90 million in share capital from warrants and private placement.